Balkan Music &

 Ruth Hunter

 Ruth Hunter began her musical career singing and playing Bulgarian folk music, but immersed herself in Greek music and culture after marrying Christos Govetas in 1995.
-She sings and plays accordion, tambura and kanun, and works with youth at Saint Demetrios Greek Orthodox Church as well as playing with Drómeno.
-Ruth has been actively performing Greek and Balkan music since 1985 as a founding member of the iconic girl-group, Medna Usta, and playing with many other groups, including The Balkan Noyz Boyz and the Bay Area Balkan Ensemble.
-In addition to playing with Drómeno, Ruth is the driving force behind Balkan Night Northwest, and, along with her husband Christos, has been awarded the Gordon Ekvall Tracey Award by the Ethnic Heritage Council in Seattle for her work in the Northwest Greek and Balkan community.
-They are also the recipients of the Ethnic Heritage Council’s Gordon Ekvall Tracie award of 2017.
+She sings and plays accordion, tambura and kanun and has taught Balkan singing at EEFC camps on both coasts and privately.
+Ruth has been actively performing Greek and Balkan music since 1985 as a founding member of the iconic girl-group, Medna Usta, and with her family in Dromeno (traditional regional music of Greece and the Balkans) and The Fetatones (Panos Gavalas tribute band).
+Ruth and Christos were awarded the Gordon Ekvall Tracey Award by the Ethnic Heritage Council in 2017 for their work in the Pacific Northwest Greek and Balkan community.
+Ruth works carefully to bring traditional singing to singers at any level, offering a path towards an understanding of the cultural context of the music in addition to vocal production and ornamentation.